- Trip Outline

 Choose one of the best Dracula tours Romania!
 Discover our country and visit the best highlights related to Vlad the Impaler and beyond!
-Besides the regular version, this tour has a special edition in July, including a Royal Dinner at Bran Castle and a fun Masquerade Party.
+Besides the regular version, this tour has a discounted edition in July, including the same amazing itinerary at a special price!

 Additionally, we organize a Halloween edition, which includes two amazing parties.
 Highlights include Sighisoara Citadel, Corvinesti Castle, Snagov Monastery, Turda Salt Mines and many more.
 Every version of this tour includes our popular Ritual of Killing of the Living Dead*.

 *The Ritual of Killing of The Living Dead takes place for groups of at least 4 travelers.

 This tour requires a minimum of 2 people to depart.

 - Dracula’s Castle in Transylvania – built in accordance to Bram Stoker’s imagination, on Borgo Pass where the Irish writer placed the castle of Count Dracula,accommodation, candle lit dinner and a camp fire with all the right stories.

 - Ritual Killing of the Living Dead* – Help a haunted spirit to gain his peace – attend the ritual of killing a strigoi, as seen on Travel Channel.
 Evening Sitting afterwards to celebrate the victory or recover from defeat – learn more.

 - Sighisoara Medieval Citadel – the best preserved and still inhabited medieval citadel in Europe with a UNESCO World Heritage status, Vlad the Impaler’s birth place.